FilipPaul/Digital-electronics-2/labs/lab5/Readme.md

 <h1> Lab 5 </h1>
 <h2> Preparation Task

-Read the [7-segment display tutorial](https://www.electronics-tutorials.ws/blog/7-segment-display-tutorial.html) and find out what is the difference between:
-   * Common Cathode 7-segment display (CC SSD)
+   * Common Cathode 7-segment display (CC SSD) - active HIGH
-   * Common Anode 7-segment display (CA SSD)
+   * Common Anode 7-segment display (CA SSD) - active LOW

 In the following table, write the binary values of the segments for display 0 to 9 on a common anode 7-segment display.